TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-06-04-how-to-migrate-from-php-code-sniffer-to-easy-coding-standard.md

 - Is it a warning or is an accepted error?
 - What is this warning even active when it doesn't fail CI?
-- Why do we have an accepted error - is it like test that are allowed to fail?
+- Why do we have an accepted error - is it like the tests that are allowed to fail?

 And so on.

 Thus these confusing options are not supported and EasyCodingStandard simplifies that to **errors only** CI server either passes or not.
 The rule is required and respected or removed.
 Simple, clear and without any confusion.

-Saying that, you don't need to fill values for
+Saying that you don't need to fill values for warning properties:

 ```diff
  # ecs.yml